mpiersonsmela/primer-autotools/README.md

 Usage:
 `python3 qPCR_autotool.py [gene symbol]`

 The mapping from gene symbol to RefSeq ID is provided in `genemap.tsv` (which was the result of a BioMart query; up to date as of September 2021).
+If there are multiple possible RefSeq IDs, by default the lowest one is chosen.